clach04/bitbucket_tools/README.md

 https://github.com/devzendo/bitbucket-to-github-pom-scm

+### Sync - Git-hg Mirror

+UNTESTED

+https://githgmirror.com/.
+It can keep a git and hg repo (or two hg or two git repos) in sync in one direction or bidirectionally.
+It's also open source and you can run it yourself too.
+Only deals with code, so no wiki or issues.

 ## Migrating away from BitBucket

 Lots of options, none complete. https://medium.com/collaborne-engineering/how-to-migrate-a-private-repository-from-bitbucket-to-github-6cddedd5d73 is a good overview on manually migrating **code only**.